About Equanimity

 My Values

 My approach to care is inclusive, open-minded, and free of judgment.
 I will never pretend to know the inner workings of someone’s brain, but I can listen and try to understand their why with willingness and attentiveness.
-My care is affirming for people of all identities, and I welcome these to be explored more in depth in our sessions.
-I am committed to cultural awareness, and my approach is trauma-informed with the understanding that everyone’s past looks different.
+I strive to create a space where all parts of who you are feel welcome.
+Identity, culture, and lived experience are meaningful parts of how we understand ourselves, and I welcome those conversations with care and curiosity.
+I am committed to care that is trauma-informed, and I approach each person with the understanding that past experiences can have lasting effects.
 I’m here to hold space for your thoughts, emotions, celebrations, discomforts, questions, and answers.
 Ultimately to hold space for you, the whole you.